 In the history of American cinema, the name Buster Keaton stands tall as one of the greatest stunt performers of all time.
 While today’s Hollywood stunts are done with numerous safety precautions, Buster Keaton’s work during the silent era relied largely on his guts.
 This is why some of his stunts, despite being several decades old, still continue to generate awe.

-The 1924 move Sherlock Jr. saw Keaton perform two popular stunts.
-One involved Keaton holding on to an upright roadblock gate that swings down, with him jumping on to an oncoming car at the right moment.
-In the second feat, Keaton is seen hopping atop the cars of a running train, eventually clutching on to a water spout.
+The 1924 movie Sherlock Jr. saw Buster Keaton perform two popular stunts.
+One involved his holding onto an upright roadblock gate that swings down, with him jumping onto an oncoming car at the right moment.
+In the second feat, he is seen hopping atop the cars of a running train, eventually clutching on to a water spout.

 Subscribe to our Newsletter!

 His weight triggers the spout that releases the water and knocks Buster Keaton down onto the tracks.
 “Despite being rendered unconscious and experiencing severe headaches, Keaton soldiered on.
 In fact, he soldiered on for another decade or so before a trip to the doctors brought a diagnosis many years in the making.
 An x-ray revealed the fall had broken his neck,” according to The Vintage News.

 In 1926, Buster Keaton released the movie The General featuring an epic locomotive chase.
 In one scene, he can be seen standing on the train’s cow plow, smartly using a piece of wood to deflect another piece of wood that was lying in front of the tracks.
 Though the movie is often regarded as Buster Keaton’s greatest, it, unfortunately, failed to click with the audience at the time of release.